-High speed and low power routers form the basic building blocks of on-die interconnect fabrics that are critical to overall throughput and energy efficiency of high performance systems [1,2].
+High-speed and low-power routers form the basic building blocks of on-die interconnect fabrics that are critical to overall throughput and energy efficiency of high performance systems [1,2].
 Conventional routers use distinct logic blocks for routing data and handling arbitration [3,4].
 At higher radices, connections between these blocks become a bottleneck, limiting router scalability and degrading performance.
-Recently two switch topologies [5,6] merged the data routing fabric with arbitration control, avoiding this bottleneck.
+Recently, two switch topologies [5,6] merged the datarouting fabric with arbitration control, avoiding this bottleneck.
 However, [6] relies on centralized control for channel allocation, limiting performance, while [5] is restricted to a small set of fixed priorities, rendering input ports prone to starvation.
 In addition, ever larger CMPs will require continued increases in bandwidth over previous designs.
-To address these issues, we present a 64×64 single stage swizzle-switch network (SSN) with 128b data buses (8192 input/output wires).
-SSN can connect any input to any output, including multicast.
-It has a peak measured throughput of 4.5Tb/s at 1.1V in 45nm SOI CMOS at 25°C. SSN's key features are: 1) A novel, single cycle least recently granted (LRG) priority arbitration technique that re-uses the already present input and output data buses and their drivers and sense amps.
-2) An additional 4-level message-based priority arbitration for quality of service (QoS) with 2% logic and 3% wiring overhead.
-3) A new bidirectional bit-line repeater that allows the router to scale to >8000 wires.
-These features result in a compact fabric (4.06mm) with throughput gain of 2.1× over [5] at 3.4Tb/s/W efficiency which improves to 7.4Tb/s/W at 600mV.
+To address these issues, we present a 64×64 single-stage swizzle-switch network (SSN) with 128b data buses (8192 total input/output wires).
+The SSN can connect any input to any output, including multicast.
+It has a peak measured throughput of 4.5Tb/s at 1.1V in 45nm SOI CMOS at 25°C. The SSN's key features are: 1) a single-cycle least-recentlygranted (LRG) priority arbitration technique that reuses the already present input and output data buses and their drivers and sense amps; 2) an additional 4-level message-based priority arbitration for quality of service (QoS) with 2% logic and 3% wiring overhead; 3) a bidirectional bitline repeater that allows the router to scale to >8000 wires.
+These features result in a compact fabric (4.06mm2) with throughput gain of 2.1× over [5] at 3.4Tb/s/W efficiency, which improves to 7.4Tb/s/W at 600mV.

-Conventional LRG implementations use controllable delay elements to resolve conflicts [4], which are tuned to change priorities.
-Large routers require many such delay elements, incurring overhead and probability of meta-stability failures.
-In contrast, SSN uses a fully static circuit technique that is completely embedded in the data routing fabric by re-using the data-routing bit-lines as "priority lines" for arbitration.
-The LRG and QoS priorities and the switch configuration are all stored locally at each crosspoint using a novel encoding.
+Conventional least-recently-granted LRG implementations use controllable delay elements to resolve conflicts [4].
+Large routers require many such delay elements, incurring overhead and the probability of meta-stability failures.
+In contrast, SSN uses a fully static circuit technique that is completely embedded in the data routing fabric by reusing the data-routing bitlines as "priority lines" for arbitration.
+The LRG and QoS priorities and the switch configuration are all stored locally at each crosspoint using an encoding.
 Since the data routing fabric is routing limited, this additional logic imposes zero area overhead over a simple switch.
-Furthermore, as the arbitration logic re-uses the data bit-lines and peripherals, arbitration has the same latency as data transfer and the two scale in tandem with the switch radix.
+Furthermore, as the arbitration logic reuses the data bitlines and peripherals, arbitration has the same latency as data transfer and the two scale in tandem with the switch radix.